 I’m not what you would call “talented,” which implies that everything comes effortlessly.
 Au contraire!
 I have a passion for watercolor which has made me work hard to learn how to utilize the beauty of this medium (notice I didn’t say control?).
 The thing that I’ve always loved is its ability to glow and show luminous depth through its transparent layers.
 I love the way that the paint flows on the paper which is, of course, the most unique aspect of this medium.
 That element of surprise and often delight when colors melt together and soften seamlessly without any manipulation from my brush.

 And like marriage, it’s not without its challenges.
 You learn the characteristics, all the idiosyncrasies and give up some of that control and work with it rather than against it.
 It takes patience and understanding.

-One of my favorite subjects to paint with watercolor is glass, whether it’s crystal, coloured, antique, or modern.
+One of my favorite subjects to paint with watercolor is glass, whether it’s crystal, colored, antique, or modern.
 Watercolor is the perfect medium to use to paint a transparent object.
-With glass subjects I can use vibrant color, sparkling whites, and rich darks, and arrange my objects in any manner that pleases my eye.
+With glass subjects, I can use vibrant color, sparkling whites, and rich darks, and arrange my objects in any manner that pleases my eye.